letsgo-framework/letsgo/README.md

 ### Setting up

 - clone letsGo
-- change package name in `glide.yaml` to your package name
+- change package name in `go.mod` to your package name
 - change the internal package (controllers, tests, helpers etc.) paths as per your requirement
 - setup `.env` and `.env.testing`
-- run `glide install` to install dependencies
+- run `go mod download` to install dependencies

 #### OR `letsgo-cli` can be used to setup new project